jessicawyz/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+4. **When using the payment commands**, the display will round the payment amounts to the nearest $0.01.
+So if you enter a payment of $0.001, it will be displayed as $0.00.
+However, the application will accurately track the exact amounts entered, without rounding.

 --------------------------------------------------------------------------------------------------------------------
 ## Command summary